SAP Partner

 SNI’s invoice reconciliation feature offers seamless validation of incoming invoices by automatically matching them with purchase orders, delivery notes, or other internal records.
 This feature simplifies the validation of incoming invoices, reduces manual effort, and minimizes errors, thus offering a quick resolution.
 With enhanced accuracy and efficiency, businesses can gain better control over their financial workflows and ensure smooth operations.

 SNI solution integrates with clients’ systems without the need for updates to existing system versions and is independent of SAP versions.
-SNI’s SAP solution is compatible with SAP ECC 4.7 and above, as well as the SAP Business Technology Platform (BTP), SAP R3, and SAP S/4HANA.
+SNI’s SAP solution is compatible with SAP ECC 4.7 and above, as well as SAP Business Technology Platform (SAP BTP), SAP R/3, and SAP S/4HANA.
 In addition, SNI provides ERP-independent solutions designed to integrate with any ERP system clients may use.

 FAQs About e-Invoicing UAE